metonym/svelte-typeahead/README.md

 ## Usage with `svite`

-To use the component with [svite](https://github.com/dominikg/svite), include "fuzzy" in `optimizeDeps`:
+To use the component with [svite](https://github.com/dominikg/svite), add the following to `vite.config.js`:

 ```js
 // vite.config.js
 module.exports = {
   optimizeDeps: {
     include: ["fuzzy"],